Byron Buxton Player Props: Twins vs. Astros

 Astros Pitching Rankings

-- The 9.8 strikeouts per nine innings compiled by the Astros pitching staff ranks second in MLB.
+- The 9.9 strikeouts per nine innings put together by the Astros pitching staff leads MLB.

-- The Astros have a 3.18 team ERA that ranks first across all league pitching staffs.
+- The Astros have a 3.23 team ERA that ranks first across all MLB pitching staffs.

-- Astros pitchers combine to give up 54 home runs (one per game), the seventh-fewest in the league.
+- Astros pitchers combine to give up 56 home runs (1.1 per game), the eighth-fewest in baseball.

-- France (1-1) takes the mound for the Astros in his fifth start of the season.
-He's put together a 3.43 ERA in 21 2/3 innings pitched, with 18 strikeouts.
+- Bielak (1-2) takes the mound for the Astros in his fifth start of the season.
+He has a 3.55 ERA in 25 1/3 innings pitched, with 22 strikeouts.

-- In his most recent appearance on Tuesday, the right-hander went 5 2/3 innings against the Milwaukee Brewers, giving up one earned run while surrendering five hits.
+- In his last appearance on Wednesday, the right-hander threw 6 2/3 innings against the Milwaukee Brewers, giving up four earned runs while surrendering five hits.

-- In four games this season, the 28-year-old has a 3.43 ERA and 7.7 strikeouts per nine innings, while allowing a batting average of .244 to opposing batters.
+- In five games this season, the 27-year-old has amassed an ERA of 3.55, with 7.8 strikeouts per nine innings.
+Opponents are batting .300 against him.

 © 2023 Data Skrive.
 All rights reserved.